 Web designers can use programming languages or source code to create designs, but may focus on graphics and design for templating new sites or proposing layout changes to existing ones.

-Qualifications are not always required to become a web designer, but you’ll usually need to demonstrate skills and knowledge in:
+You don't always need qualifications to become a web designer, but you’ll usually need to show that you’ve got skills in: